 What I’d like to say to photographers is this: follow your path, follow your vision.
 You will not be happy until you do.
 But don’t copy other photographers.
 That’s not cool.
 That’s not your vision, but someone else’s.
 I never have copied other photographers and you can see where it has taken my vision by looking at my work.
 It is original.
 It is me.

 I hope all of you California photographers make it to this event because I don’t think I’ll be speaking much on the photography speakers’ circuit.
-I really don’t like any extra time away from my kids.
+I really don’t like spending any evenings and mornings away from my kids.
 I make sure to be there every evening and morning because I unfortunately cannot be there during the weekdays.

 I love photographing pregnant women and their spouses together and talking with them about their expectations of what it will be like to have a child.
 I love sharing my experiences.
 I had no clue that motherhood would change me as it has.
 I talk about this in my photo sessions because motherhood is bittersweet and most of us don’t expect that this little person will pull us in their direction so forcefully.